datacommonsorg/website/developer_guide.md

 Website is deployed in Kubernetes cluster.
 A deployment contains the following
 containers:

-- website: A Flask app with static files complied with Webpack.
+- website: A Flask app with static files complied by Webpack.
 - mixer: The Data Commons API server.
 - esp: Google Extensive Service Proxy used for gRPC to Json transcoding.